gboeing/ppd534/assignments/reading-responses/readme.md

 Then respond to the following prompt (approx 1/2 page): thinking about your group's final project (or another research project you're affiliated with) reflect on how you might use scientific inference to understand or explain the phenomenon you are investigating (you can consider deduction, induction, IBE, causation, etc -- whatever is relevant or useful to you).

-### Reading Response 7
+### Reading Response 6

-Answer both of the following:
+Answer both of the following prompts:

   1. What claims did the Wall Street Journal article make and why did their evidence not support those claims?
   2. Humans tend to have a hard time reasoning with and expressing uncertainty.
 Reflect on an example from your own experience of a time that someone made a prediction or developed a policy without properly dealing with their own uncertainty.
 Did it have any unforeseen/unintended consequences or negative ramifications?
 What could they have done differently, given only what they knew at the time?

-### Reading Response 8
+### Reading Response 7

 First, respond to just 1 of the following 2 prompts (approx 1/2 page):

   1. When can we feel safe making claims about causation?
   2. What dangers lie in making causal claims and why must we be careful as data-driven storytellers?

-Then, everyone responds to the following prompt (approx 1/2 page): describe an example from your studies/work/personal life where a causal claim was made, but shouldn't have been.
+Then respond to the following prompt (approx 1/2 page): describe an example from your studies/work/personal life where a causal claim was made, but shouldn't have been.
 Why was it inappropriate for the speaker/writer to imply causation?

-### Reading Response 9

-The readings discuss the concept of scientism.
-What is it and what is the risk of scientism in urban planning?
-Where does non-scientific-evidence based knowledge belong in urban planning/policymaking processes?

-### Reading Response 10
+### Reading Response 8

 What is Kitchin's main argument about smart city technology and urban research?
 What is an example of a smart city technology that caused a social harm?
 Whom did this technology harm and for whom was it good?
 Reflect on its creators' intentions and how they fell short of advancing the public good.